IntelLabs/t2sp/t2s/tests/performance/gemm/README.md

     See more details for [how to submit a batch job](https://github.com/intel/FPGA-Devcloud/tree/master/main/Devcloud_Access_Instructions#54-submitting-batch-jobs).

-    After the batch job is done, log into a compute node again, and re-set up the environment (Step 1).
+    After the batch job is done, log into a compute node again, and re-source `setenv.sh` (Step 1).

     **DevCloud A10PAC 1.2.1 only**: further convert the signed bitstream to unsigned: